-For a better understanding of what is the P2P process, let us examine the procure-to-pay process steps.
+For a better understanding of what is the P2P process in account payable, let us examine the procure-to-pay process steps.
 You can break the entire procure-to-pay process into five distinct steps.

 For all departments to work smoothly, they need services and raw materials.
 These departments identify their needs and inform the procurement department about them along with certain specifications such as the quantity, quality, and timeline.
 This is known as their purchase request.